Male clients in high-conflict matters can feel more challenging to work with than they should be.

 Working with Male Victims of Coercive Control

-2 hours | 2 CPD units (Substantive Law & Professional Skills)
+2 hours (1 or 2 sessions) | 2 CPD units (Substantive Law & Professional Skills)

 Up to 15 attendees